sstebbins19/countries_webscraping/README.md

-# Websraping Parkrun Results
+# Websraping Countries
-This project aims to webscrape the results of recent parkruns from the website.
+This project aims to webscrape country information from this website; https://www.scrapethissite.com/pages/simple/.

 ## How to Use